$d$-connectivity of the random graph with restricted budget: Proof for the case

-At this last stage, we first ensure that there is a (multi-)graph $G''$, obtained from $G'$ by deleting only a few edges, such that Builder may construct $G''$ in the original process up to identifying multiple edges.
-Then, we show that Builder can boost $G''$ to a $d$-connected graph within $(1+o(1))n\log n/2$ rounds a.a.s.
+At this last stage, we first find a (multi-)graph $G''$ obtained from $G'$ by deleting only a few edges with the additional property that Builder can construct $G''$ in the original process up to identifying multiple edges.
+Then, we show that a.a.s.\ Builder can boost $G''$ to a $d$-connected graph within $(1+o(1))n\log n/2$ rounds.

-To begin with, note that the exploration process from Stage 2 does not reveal any edge outside $H$.
-Therefore, the graph $G'$ is distributed as a random multigraph constructed according to the coloured configuration model.
+To begin with, recall that the exploration process from Stage 2 does not reveal any edge in $G'$.
+Therefore, the graph $G'$ is distributed as a random (multi-)graph constructed according to the coloured configuration model.
+The next classic lemma is a technical result saying that the typical local structure of $G'$ is tree-like.

-Now, we recall that one may couple the auxiliary process with the first $O(\omega^{-1} n \log n)$ rounds of the original process by simply omitting the rounds at which a repeated edge is proposed for a second, third, etc.\ time.
-To use this, we deploy Lemma~\ref{lemma repeated} and percolate the edges of the multigraph $G'$ with probability $p = n^{-1} \log n$.
-We point out a minor point which is nevertheless a bit subtle: while percolation is independent for edges with different sets of endvertices, this is not the case for multiple edges (note that if the first of a group of multiedges is ignored due to a repetition, each of the following is ignored as well).
-The next lemma shows that a.a.s.\ this subtlety may be ignored.